noWarm/DockerAssignment/README.md

 # Docker_Assignment
 ## Credits
-This repository is a fork of https://github.com/TikhampornSky/Docker_Assignment.
+This repository is forked and modified from https://github.com/TikhampornSky/Docker_Assignment.

-Thank you for the help and support :pray
+Also thank you very much for your debugging help :pray & :salute!

 ## Usage
 To run all 4 containers